Nova Scotia waves

 The giving system was the story

 A charitable foundation had strong donor relationships and a clear mission.
-What it didn't have was a giving experience that matched either.
+It lacked a giving experience to match.

 Read →